PRC FAQ for ROSES

 Q1: What is the procedure for getting clarification on whether existing grants or contracts, or proposals submitted in response to the ROSES NRA are subject to the restriction on bilateral activity with China (Public Law112-55)?

 A1: NASA is implementing the restriction in Public Law112-55 via Grant Information Circular 12-01A, which provides instructions to its procurement officers.
 Specifically, contracting officers must include in grants, contracts and solicitations clauses that inform recipients and offerors that they may be ineligible for FY 2011 & FY 2012 funding if their on-going or proposed work involves bilateral activity with China or Chinese owned companies.
 For existing grants and contracts, this means that NASA may be unable to incrementally fund a research team that includes bilateral Chinese involvement.
 For proposals under evaluation, NASA may find that a proposal is ineligible for award if it involves bilateral involvement with China.
 Inquiries regarding existing awards should be directed to cognizant contracting officers and inquiries regarding solicitations should be directed to the NASA point of contact for that solicitation.
 For ROSES all questions should be directed to SARA@NASA.gov.
-Update: this restriction is still in effect in FY 2017 as of the release of ROSES-17 while we are under continuing resolution.
+Update: this restriction is still in effect as of the release of ROSES-17 while we are under continuing resolution.

 Q2: What about my existing ROSES project from a prior year, is that affected by this?
 Does the restriction apply to existing research projects that are not yet completed that have involved Chinese involvement in the past?